jumba23/InvenTrack-backend/README.md

 - `SUPABASE_URL`: Your Supabase URL
 - `SUPABASE_ANON_KEY`: Your Supabase anonymous key
 - `PORT`: The port on which the server will run (default: 5000)
+- `MOXIE_WEBHOOK_SECRET_TOKEN`: This token will be passed by 3rd party app on POST request

 #### Installation